 I headed southeast along a hiking trail to Manarola, a tiny fishing and wine town.
 A local wine called sciacchetra is everywhere, and I stopped to fortify myself; sweet, very sweet.
 I decided one glass was a poor sampling, so tried two others; still quite sweet, but warming; nice with some bread and cheese.
 After a quick walk through the town (most of the galleries were only open for a few hours later that afternoon), stopped at the 700 year old church of San Lorenzo.
 It’s a bit of a climb up to the very top of the city.
 It is small as Italian churches go, named after one of the first Christian martyrs.
 Beautiful frescos and a beautiful stained glass window helped offset a cloudy afternoon.
 The views were breathtaking.
 I am told that the church bells sound over the cliffs at 7 am every morning.

 From there, I picked up the trail and staggered onward.
 This section of the trail is called Via dell’Amore, after its romantic views.
-It is fairly easy going, and as the sun is quite low on the horizon this year, the shadows made it difficult to take a bad picture.
+It is fairly easygoing, and as the sun is quite low on the horizon this year, the shadows made it difficult to take a bad picture.
 It’s a beautiful, easy hike; well worth the effort rather than taking the train.
 After wandering for an hour, I arrived in Riomaggiore, where I would spend the night.

 Riomaggiore is the most “modern” of the five cities.
 The other towns are pretty much all older buildings, but this one also has newer residences intermixed.
-High above the town are the ruins of a 15th century castle.
+High above the town are the ruins of a 15th-century castle.
 I walked around the town for a bit, and finding everything overpriced and touristy, took the road less traveled, a steep grade up the hill.
 It wasn’t long before I discovered another little enoteca populated entirely by locals.
 It was one of those situations where everyone turns and looks at you when you walk in the door.
 All the tables were full, and I stood there feeling awkward for a moment before a group of four squeezed over and motioned for me to join them.
 Most of the conversation was way too fast for me to understand, but they decided to order for me.
 This turned out to be trofie al pesto, a pasta made with chestnut flour, and yet another dish of anchovies.
 Even after just one glass of wine, I managed to get lost, winding my way up endless steps to the hostel where I was staying.
-If you are into hiking, this is the one village you will want to spend a couple of days.
+If you are into hiking, this is the one village you will want to spend a couple of days in.
 Some of them wind way up into the mountains, affording spectacular views.
-Be warned however, some of them are a bit dangerous.
+Be warned, however, some of them are a bit dangerous.
 If hiking isn’t your thing, check out the Bar il Giardino.
 It’s a bit touristy, but wow, the view!
-Eat some salt cod, anchovies and drink wine while sitting overlooking the Liguarian sea.
+Eat some salt cod, anchovies and drink wine while sitting overlooking the Ligurian sea.

 On my last day in Cinque Terre, I caught the milk train back to Vernazza.
 Much of the short journey is in dark tunnels so you might consider a flashlight, but every so often you burst into bright sunshine with a staggering view of the turquoise Mediterranean.
 Vernazza is my favorite of the five cities, though I hear it is overrun by tourists during the warmer months.
 If you were to picture an Italian fishing village 50 years ago, this is probably what you would conjure up in your mind.
-A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle with its imposing watch tower, clinging to the top of unbelievably steep cliffs, built to protect villagers from pirates.
+A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle with its imposing watchtower, clinging to the top of unbelievably steep cliffs, built to protect villagers from pirates.
 A stone spiral staircase takes you to the top of the tower, where you can watch the waves breaking far below.

 As with the other towns, the streets are cobblestone, lined with colorful houses, and the hills are terraced with endless rows of olive trees.
 Early in the morning, the little shops and cafes glow in a golden light.
 With all the olives being grown in this area, it isn’t a surprise that pesto was invented here.
 From Vernazza, it is an easy train trip to anywhere in Italy.
 On my last afternoon, a minerally Vino de la Cinque Terre with bread and cheese made for a perfect lunch.
-Some of the olive oil is fantastic, and breaking my rule against buying things when I travel, I put a bottle in my backpack to bring back memories on a dreary Portland afternoon.
+Some of the olive oil is fantastic and breaking my rule against buying things when I travel, I put a bottle in my backpack to bring back memories on a dreary Portland afternoon.